NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 ## Overview
 This sample demonstrates a way to ingest the NAS audit logs from an FSx for Data ONTAP file system into a CloudWatch log group without having to NFS or CIFS mount a volume to access them.
-It will attempt to gather the audit logs from all the FSx for Data ONTAP file systems that are within a specified region.
+It will attempt to gather the audit logs from all the SVMs within all the FSx for Data ONTAP file systems that are within a specified region.
 It will skip any file systems where the credentials aren't provided in the supplied AWS SecretManager's secret, or that do not have the appropriate NAS auditing configuration enabled.
-It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested audit logs from each file system to try to ensure it doesn't process an audit file more than once.
+It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested audit logs from each
+SVM to try to ensure it doesn't process an audit file more than once.
 You can run this script as a standalone program or as a Lambda function.
 These directions assume you are going to run it as a Lambda function.

 ## Prerequisites
 - An FSx for Data ONTAP file system.
 - An S3 bucket to store the "stats" file.
-The "stats" file is used to keep track of the last time the Lambda function successfully ingested audit logs from each file system.
+The "stats" file is used to keep track of the last time the Lambda function successfully ingested audit logs from each SVM.
 Its size will be small (i.e. less than a few megabytes).
-- Have NAS auditing configured and enabled on the FSx for Data ONTAP file system. **Ensure you have selected the XML format for the audit logs.** Also, ensure you have set up a rotation schedule.
+- Have NAS auditing configured and enabled on the SVM within a FSx for Data ONTAP file system. **Ensure you have selected the XML format for the audit logs.** Also, ensure you have set up a rotation schedule.
 The program will only act on audit log files that have been finalized, and not the "active" one.
 You can read this
 [knowledge based article](https://kb.netapp.com/on-prem/ontap/da/NAS/NAS-KBs/How_to_set_up_NAS_auditing_in_ONTAP_9) for instructions on how to setup NAS auditing.
-- Have the NAS auditing configured to store the audit logs in a volume with the same name on all FSx for Data ONTAP file systems that you want to ingest the audit logs from.
+- Have the NAS auditing configured to store the audit logs in a volume of the same name in all SVMs on all the FSx for Data ONTAP file systems that you want to ingest the audit logs from.
 - A CloudWatch log group.
 - An AWS Secrets Manager secret that contains the passwords for the fsxadmin account for all the FSx for Data ONTAP file systems you want to gather audit logs from.